Water & Wastewater Departments

 There are approximately 2,021 residential and commercial billing accounts.
 The Department also serves several customers outside of the city limits, per established intergovernmental agreements.

-Wastewater Department: The City of Cheboygan WasteWater Department maintains approximately 40 miles of collection system piping, six lift stations and the wastewater treatment facility.
+The City of Cheboygan Wastewater Department maintains approximately 40 miles of collection system piping, six lift stations and the wastewater treatment facility.
 It provides service to approximately 2,073 residential and commercial accounts.
 The department is also responsible for installing new service taps.

 The treatment facility currently treats an average of approximately two million gallons per day (2.0 MGD).
 The plant is rated for an average of 2.5 MGD, with a peak flow capacity of 5.0 MGD during wet weather conditions.
 During heavy rain events, a 1.3 million gallon flow equalization basin stores excess flow until it can be treated when flows return to normal.